Electronicks/Pocket_FSM/README.md

 	BASE_STATE(SafeState)

 	// Override interface / unused
-	REACT(OnEntry) override {};
+	REACT(OnEntry) override {}
-	REACT(OnExit) override {};
+	REACT(OnExit) override {}

 	// Default reactions => are unhandled
-	REACT(Configure) { }
+	REACT(Configure) {}

-	REACT(Number) { }
+	REACT(Number) {}

-	REACT(Reset) { }
+	REACT(Reset) {}
 };
 ```

 Oh no, macros!
 Don't be spooked by those macros: they serve as both a consistent way to declare your states and a way to label your classes with their explicit purpose.
 The BASE_STATE macro is very important as it declares an  templated function key to the machine, which is the changeState<>() function.
 Visibility is set to public after the macro so you don't have to think about it.
-The REACT macros are not really necessary, but simply provides a consistent signature to your react functions to be used by the FSM.
-These react functions could be left pure virtual, defined empty, defined on the spot like in our case, or even labelled final.
+The REACT macros are not really necessary, but simply provides a consistent signature to your react functions.
+The base class has two internal react functions that require overriding, OnEntry and OnExit events.
+You then add a react functions for your own inputs you defined earlier.
+All the react functions can be left pure virtual, defined on the spot, defined empty like in our case, or even labelled final.
 It's all up to your needs.
-Finally, the overrides of the interface reacts to entry and exit are defined empty by default.
 Take note it's important for the base state to not hold any data members: if you need data to be passed from one state to the next, the pimpl will hold those fields.

 This looks like a simple enough class.
 Now we need the machine itself that will be jugling the different states.